zaphosting/docs/docs/arma3-serverconfig.md

 Instead of the ZAP editor the Server.cfg can also be edited directly via FTP.
 In this example we use **FileZilla** to establish a connection via FTP to the game server server and the directories of your game server.

-Here you learn how to connect to your game server via FTP: [FTP-Dateizugriff - Mit FTP verbinden](gameserver-ftpaccess.md).
+Here you learn how to connect to your game server via FTP: [Access via FTP](gameserver-ftpaccess.md).

 ## Establishing the connection and navigating to the path of the server.cfg